datacommonsorg/website/docs/webdriver.md

 ### Recorder Middleware
 The recorder is a Flask middleware (`server/lib/recorder/core.py`) that intercepts requests.
 - **Record Mode**: Proxies to the real API, saves response to disk.
 - **Replay Mode**: Looks up response from disk based on request hash.
+If not found, returns a configured fake response or falls back to the live backend.
 - **Live Mode**: Bypasses recorder entirely (used in production).

 ### Storage